Degrees Of Difficulty In Winter Weather

 © 2012 KELOLAND TV.
 All Rights Reserved.

-Areas of snow are developing across northern KELOLAND this morning.
+Good Morning!
+We are tracking scattered rain developing across KELOLAND this morning.